- Browse Collections

-The Suffrage Postcard Project, a feminist DH project, is a team initiative between faculty, graduate, and undergraduate students.
+The Suffrage Postcard Project (SPP), a feminist digital humanities (DH) project, is a team initiative between faculty, graduate, and undergraduate students.
 The SPP utilizes a range of digital tools to explore how transatlantic suffrage postcards and feminist DH practices engender new historical narratives about the suffrage movement, especially in the United States and Britain.

 The Suffrage Postcard Project revolves around three central DH initiatives: feminist data visualization; feminist digital archiving; and feminist digital pedagogy.

 1. Feminist Data Visualization

 One critical concern of feminist data visualization, as Catherine D’Ignazio explains, is the representation of absence; what is not represented is as significant as what is represented.
 A feminist data visualization tool, for example, may take account of the absence of women of color, immigrant women, working-class women, non-cisgender women, and women without children in visual representations of women in pro- and anti-suffrage postcards.